p4 client

 -Fs

-Allows the deletion of a client even when that client contains shelved changes.
+Allows the deletion with -d of a client even when that client contains shelved changes.
 The client is deleted and the shelved changes are left intact.
 (You must use the -f option with the -Fs option.)

 -i